 More than 90% of all medical treatment is outpatient treatment.
 Whilst less expensive than inpatient treatment, outpatient can also be expensive.
 An outpatient visit costing between CNY 700 and CNY 4,000 depending on which clinic you visit and what treatment you’re receiving.
 MRI scans and CT scans in international clinics generally cost over CNY 6,000 and can go as high as CNY 12,000.

 The approximate cost of a health insurance plan including Outpatient: an additional 60% – 150% of the in-patient premium.

-Dental coverage varies widely depending on the insurer and the treatments are never fully covered under any insurance policy.
-The coverage will be up to a maximum amount, and will incur co-payments.
-Most dental plans included in health insurance cover include preventative procedures such as cleaning and polishing, as well as simple routine treatments such as inlays, plus major treatments such as bridges.
-Dental prostheses or orthodontics on the other hand are not always covered.
-Emergency dental care is often covered within any In-patient coverage.
+Dental coverage varies widely depending on the insurer, and the treatments are rarely fully covered.
+The coverage will be limited up to a particular amount and will incur co-payments.A copayment is usually a percentage of the total cost which you must pay yourself.
+Most dental plans include preventative procedures such as cleaning and polishing, as well as simple routine treatments such as inlays, plus major treatments such as bridges.
+Dental prostheses or orthodontics, on the other hand, are not always covered.
+Emergency dental care is often covered within an inpatient plan or outpatient plan.

 The approximate cost of a dental plan on top of a regular health insurance plan is between CNY 250/month and CNY 1,000/month depending on age, area of cover and cover limits.